 - (a).
 Iron and steel, or different kinds of iron or steel, are regarded as one and the same metal; - (b).
 An alloy is regarded as being entirely composed of that metal as an alloy of which, by virtue of note 3, it is classified; and - (c).
 A cermet of heading 8113 is regarded as a single base metal. - 8.
 In this section, the following expressions have the meanings hereby assigned to them: - (a).
-Waste and scrap Metal waste and scrap from the manufacture or mechanical working of metals, and metal goods definitively not usable as such because of breakage, cutting-up, wear or other reasons. - (b).
+Waste and scrap - (i).
+All metal waste and scrap; - (ii).
+Metal goods definitely not usable as such because of breakage, cutting-up, wear or other reasons. - (b).
 Powders